szczyglis-dev/py-gpt/README.md

 - `Minimize to tray on exit`: Minimize to tray icon on exit.
 Tray icon enabled is required for this option to work.
 Default: False.

+- `Render engine`: chat output render engine: `WebEngine / Chromium` - for full HTML/CSS and `Legacy (markdown)` for legacy, simple markdown CSS output.
+Default: WebEngine / Chromium.

+- `OpenGL hardware acceleration`: enables hardware acceleration in `WebEngine / Chromium` renderer.
+Default: False.

 **Layout**

+- `Zoom`: Adjusts the zoom in chat window (web render view). `WebEngine / Chromium` render mode only.

+- `Code syntax highlight`: Syntax highlight theme in code blocks. `WebEngine / Chromium` render mode only.

-- `Font Size (chat window)`: Adjusts the font size in the chat window.
+- `Font Size (chat window)`: Adjusts the font size in the chat window (plain-text) and notepads.

 - `Font Size (input)`: Adjusts the font size in the input window.